kroyxt/elp-documentation/docs/faq/README.md

 - [u/Xianhei](https://www.reddit.com/u/Xianhei)
 - [u/Zinkobe5](https://www.reddit.com/u/u/Zinkobe5)

+## How to write a good draft proposal

+To make sure your proposal as well understood as possible and to get both the maximum support and maximum effect, here are some best practices on how to draft a good proposal.
+But bear in mind: none of this is a formal requirement.
+A project like this has so many aspects and dimensions; your proposal might have a new approach that requires it’s own style of proposal or it might concern an area of the project that no one has yet consciously thought of.
+So: Write what you think is right.

+But still, read through the following paragraphs.
+Either the tips and guidelines presented here can be used directly for your proposal, or they at least outline a “spirit”, a way of thinking that are worth considering.

+### Research

+Before posting, try to familiarize yourself with the discussion in the community regarding your topic.
+Has it already been discussed?
+Is it still being discussed?
+Are there active related proposals out there, at the moment?

+That way you’ll not only be able to formulate a more thoroughly thought through proposal, but you also might find people who are interested in the same or similar topics to exchange ideas and collaborate with.

+### Is it already a proposal?
+Or still just an idea?

+Even if a draft proposal is essentially a call for feedback, it’s still a proposal.
+That means, you have something concrete to propose that people can agree or disagree with.

+Otherwise it’s probably an idea or a call for feedback or collaboration, the start of a discussion etc. In that latter case, no special structure is required.

+[Click here for a good example](https://www.reddit.com/r/EncapsulatedLanguage/comments/hxofaz/ideas_on_continental_division/) for a well written idea that is not a proposal.

+If it is a proposal, continue on…

+### Is it one proposal?
+Or several?

+If there are several issues to your proposal that people might want to (dis)agree with seperately, split it up into separate proposals.
+If they relate to one another, don’t hesitate to describe those relations.
+But only pack them into one proposal if they don’t make any sense on their own and only function together.

+### Write your proposal

+The following aspects are key features of a good proposal:

+1. Summary: Briefly summarize your proposal.
+What is it concerned with?
+2. Intention of Proposal: What problem are you trying to solve?
+3. Context: If there are other proposals or discussions out there that might help a reader to better understand your proposal to its full extent, provide links and maybe a bit of info.
+4. Proposed change: Describe as exactly as possible the changes or new features you propose.
+5. Effect: How will the Proposal help achieve the goals of the language?
+- Especially if it is a proposal that implements some encapsulation, describe which information is encapsulated and how.
+- Does your change affects the accessibility of the language?
+6. Scope: Which new elements will be introduced into the language (if any)?
+Which existing parts of the language will need to change or be rescinded?
+7. Examples: Practical examples of the change

+Good examples for proposals who show several or all of these features: [1](https://www.reddit.com/r/EncapsulatedLanguage/comments/hyfrop/the_encapsulated_verbal_number_system/), [2](https://www.reddit.com/r/EncapsulatedLanguage/comments/hxk1xn/phonotactics_proposal/)

+Bonus: Open questions, possible extensions.
+If applicable, give an idea on how your proposal could be extended and used to further develop the language.

+[Click here for a good example](https://www.reddit.com/r/EncapsulatedLanguage/comments/hs30jj/advanced_form_of_numeral_system_part_v_arithmetic/) for this bonus aspect of extendability.

+### Post it to the subreddit

+When your proposal is finally done, post it to the [subreddit](https://www.reddit.com/r/EncapsulatedLanguage/) and don’t forget to add the “Draft Proposal”-flair to it.
+That way, people will know that it actually is a proposal and also the Members of the [Official Proposals Committee](https://kroyxlab.github.io/elp-documentation/faq/#what-is-the-official-proposal-committee) will know what needs to be looked at and updated on the website.

 ## When will the Language be finalised

 A language can never be truly finalised, however, we do need an end date to work